Hi. I’m Clare!

 About Me – Official Bio

 Clare C. Marshall grew up in rural Nova Scotia with very little television and dial-up internet, and yet she turned out okay.
 She is the founder and author-publisher behind Faery Ink Press, where she publishes young adult science fiction, fantasy, and horror novels.
-Her YA sci-fi novel Dreams In Her Head was nominated for the 2014 Creation of Stories award.
-Her fantasy novel, The Violet Fox was given an honorable mention in the 2016 Whistler Independent Book Awards.
-She is also a freelance editor, book designer, and web manager.
+Her fantasy novel, The Violet Fox was given an honorable mention in the 2016 Whistler Independent Book Awards and its sequel, The Emerald Cloth, was nominated for Best YA Novel in the 2019 Prix Aurora Awards.
 When she’s not writing or fiddling up a storm, she enjoys computer games and making silly noises at her two cats, Pinecone and Pavlova.